ooni/ooni.org/content/post/2019-benin-social-media-blocking.md

 **Figure 12:** RIPE Atlas measurement, Recurring IPv4 traceroute measurement from all probes online in Benin to 1.1.1.1 (Quad9) depicting that BENIN-IX was mostly UP on election day and that the shutdown did not occur there and proving that each network implemented/suffered from the blackout differently.  [https://atlas.ripe.net/measurements/](https://atlas.ripe.net/measurements/21083876/)[21084227](https://atlas.ripe.net/measurements/21083876/)[/](https://atlas.ripe.net/measurements/21083876/), April 28, 2019

-Below some conclusions from the comparison of these results:
+We can deduce the following from comparing these figures:

 1. ISOCEL end-users clearly suffer a shutdown on election day, because its network did.
 2. Meanwhile, the destinations of our measurements were all reachable from JENY-AS and Spacetel: The sibling of Spacetel AS16637 was reachable from both ASes on the IP layer, while landing webpages from social media were not.
 3. There was a period (00:00 UTC to 06:00 UTC) where ISOCEL was experiencing a blackout on the IP layer, while Spacetel was not.
 4. Both networks are again connected to the Internet since early April 29, 2019 roughly at 06:00.
-5. The Internet Exchange point switch was UP during the whole period of the blocking campaign.
+5. The Internet Exchange point switch was UP during the whole period of the blocking campaign (Figure 12).

 ## Internet blackout